MaryIsbell/Editing/natturnerdocumentingsouth.md

 defenceless; under circumstances shocking to humanity.
 And while upon this part of the subject, I cannot but call your attention to the poor misguided wretches who have gone before you.
-They are not few in number\--they were your bosom associates; and the blood of all cries aloud, and calls upon you, as the author of their misfortune.
+They are not few in number--they were your bosom associates; and the blood of all cries aloud, and calls upon you, as the author of their misfortune.
 Yes!
 You forced them unprepared, from Time to Eternity.
 Borne down by this load of guilt, your only justification is, that you were led away by